Security operatives arrest, quarantine 251 illegal miners in Zamfara

 “The raiding of Kawaye, Zugu, Dan Kamfani, Bagega, Dareta and Dakie Takwas mining sites of the above LGAs led to the arrest of two hundred and fifty (250) Nigerians and One(1) Burkinabe national,” he added.

-He said exhibits recovered in the raiding and the arrest include among others; 12 pumping machines, 29 motorcycles, chemicals for making gold and unrefined Gold sifting materials.
+He said exhibits recovered included; 12 pumping machines, 29 motorcycles, chemicals for making gold and unrefined gold sifting materials.

-All the suspects have confessed to the offence and would be arraigned before the court of competent jurisdiction whenever the court resumes sitting.
+All the suspects have confessed to the offence and would be arraigned before the court of competent jurisdiction whenever the court resumes sitting, he said.

-“Let me sound a word of warning that until and unless the Federal Government lifts ban on the mining activities, anybody who goes against the norms will be arrested and severely dealt with according to the law of the land.
+“Let me sound a word of warning that until and unless the federal government lifts the ban on mining activities, anybody who goes against the norms will be arrested and severely dealt with according to the law.

 “The raiding of illegal miners will continue until all illegal mining activities are halted.

-“It is known fact that the Federal Government had last year at the heat of Banditry, Cattle Rustling and Kidnapping banned all forms of mining activities in Zamfara State.
+“It is a known fact that the federal government had last year at the heat of banditry, cattle rustling and kidnapping banned all forms of mining activities in Zamfara State.

-“This is because the government felt that there was a nexus between the criminality in Zamfara and mining activities,” he said.
+“This is because the Government felt that there was a Nexus between the criminality in Zamfara and mining activities.”